papr8ka/-lwjgl-basics-wiki/LibGDX-Mesh-Utilities.md

 As discussed in the earlier tutorials; a single vertex can hold information about Position, Color, Texture Coordinates, or whatever else we would like to pass to the shaders.
 If we wanted to make a 2D white triangle, we would use three vertices, each one holding a `Position` attribute with `(x, y)` components.

 OpenGL doesn't know the concept of a Mesh; this is a LibGDX utility.
-A Mesh is really just a big array of vertices.
+In LibGDX, a Mesh is really just a big array of vertices.
 It's important to understand that a Mesh doesn't need to represent a _single_ primitive object; in fact, you should generally try to pack as much data into one Mesh as you can.
 For example; if we wanted to render two triangles to create a rectangular quad, we would put all of their data into the same array, and thus the same Mesh.
 Likewise; if we planned to develop our own sprite batcher, we would want to store potentially hundreds of triangles in the same Mesh.
 OpenGL will handle the data as individual primitives.

 # Triangle Rendering